FAQs for potential BSN applicants

 Can I tell if specific courses transfer to UW?

 Yes . . . if you went to a Washington state community or technical college, see the UW Equivalency Guide.
-The Admissions Advising and Outreach office can review your transcripts from other institutions.
+The Office of Admissions can review your transcripts from other institutions.
 Call 253-692-4742 for more information.

 Is admission competitive?

 It varies year to year.
 If the number of applications exceeds the available space admissions become competitive.
 As a growing institution UW Tacoma and the Nursing program are always making efforts to meet additional demands.